Why Support Fuse?

 Your collective impact

 Over the last ten years, Fuse has established the Progressive Voters Guide (PVG) as a one-stop shop, trusted source of election information.
 In particular, hundreds of thousands of low-information and infrequent voters look online for data about ballot measures and candidates with whom they are not familiar.
 The PVG is a powerful and cost-effective voter outreach tool because we are reaching people as they are actually filling out their ballot.
-In 2018, we scaled up our platform to make the PVG our most successful resource for a midterm election, covering more than 200 candidates and ballot measures and reaching our 2016 traffic levels.
-Users spent an average of five and a half minutes reading our recommendations and more than 10 percent of people who cast a ballot statewide used the guide, a total of 355,000 people.
+We consistently reach one in 10 voters who cast a ballot statewide, and can reach more than 20 percent of the electorate in our target districts.
+Users spend an average six minutes reading our recommendations, and the PVG is uniquely effective in reaching millennial voters.

-Fuse is building the grassroots capacity of the progressive movement through long-term organizing projects in the places that determine the balance of power in Washington, including Spokane, East and South King, and Pierce Counties.
-We build councils of volunteer leaders that help drive our work forward at the local level and that we can mobilize for statewide priority campaigns.
-In 2019, we had one of our most exciting and successful legislative session thanks to the support of our members.
+Fuse is building the grassroots capacity of the progressive movement through long-term organizing projects in the places that determine the balance of power in Washington, including Spokane, East and South King, Pierce, and Clark Counties.
+We build councils of community leaders, volunteers, and activists that help drive our work forward at the local level and that we can mobilize for statewide priority campaigns.

 The Communications Hub delivers communications knowledge and capacity to push forward a shared progressive narrative.
 The Hub works alongside partner organizations and leaders to develop and execute story-based communications strategies to change the public dialogue on the issues that matter most.
-The Hub has led and supported long-term narrative work to shift the public conversation on taxes, the role of government, and revenue, democracy reform, campaign finance reform, and voting justice.
-In 2019, they led the communications for the Washington Voting Justice Coalition, which successfully passed a suite of voting access reforms including pre-registration for 16 and 17 year olds, same day voter registration, automatic voter registration, and the Washington Voting Rights Act.
+The Hub has led and supported long-term narrative work to shift the public conversation on taxes, the role of government, and revenue, democracy reform, and voting justice.